 Itching to get out on the open road?
-Start your journey on any one of these Texas highways.
+Start your journey on any one of scenic drives across Texas' highways.

-If you’re ready to light out on the open road to bask in the glory of towering trees, majestic mountains, deep bayous, sprawling deserts, and flowing rivers then these five drives are a good place to start.
+If you're ready to light out on the wide open road to bask in the glory of towering trees, majestic mountains, deep bayous, sprawling deserts, and flowing rivers, then these five drives are a good place to start.

 If you're looking to find a little solace in your Texas road trip try this quiet stretch of road leading up to the Guadalupe Mountains.
 Head west on Highway 285 until it meets Highway 180 in Northwest Texas, and continue on until you hit some epic mountain views.
 This drive is perfect for a George Strait playlist and a trip with your dog and your thoughts.